 Our expectation is that projects supported by the Program will include the use of archives in both the U.S. and East Asia, and promote enquiry that enhances the understanding of American-East Asia relationships, crosses geographic, temporal, or disciplinary boundaries, creates new opportunities for dialogue with the region and/or explores new teaching and research strategies.
 Funding decisions will be made by the WEAI Dorothy Borg Collaborative Grant Program Committee.
 This year the Committee consists of Eugenia Lean, Theodore Hughes, Curtis Milhaupt, Madeleine Zelin.

-The Committee will give the highest priority to integrated programming initiatives that combine the following elements:
+The Committee gives the highest priority to integrated programming initiatives that combine the following elements:

 - Create opportunities to bring new research on US –East Asia to the fore